Cycle classes on the moduli of K3 surfaces in positive characteristic

+\begin{section}{Canonical filtrations versus the height and Artin invariant} As we just saw, the primitive part of the 2nd de Rham cohomology of a K3 surface in positive characteristic comes with a canonical filtration.
+If our field is separably closed we can refine it to a final filtration.
 A natural question is now what the type of the final filtration means geometrically.
 The following theorem will provide the answer.
-Recall that we can define two invariants for a K3-surface $X$ in positive characteristic, the {\sl height} and the so-called {\sl Artin invariant}.
+It relates the relative position of a final filtration and its conjugate one, given by an element $w$ of a Weyl group, to geometric invariants.
+Recall that we have two invariants for a K3 surface $X$ in positive characteristic, the {\sl height} and if the height is infinite we also have the so-called {\sl Artin invariant}.
 The height $h(X)$ is the height of the formal Brauer group, a smooth formal group of dimension $1$.
 This invariant assumes values $1\leq h \leq 10$ or $h=\infty$; in the latter case the formal Brauer group is the formal additive group.
-The Artin invariant $\sigma_0$ can be defined for supersingular K3-surfaces, i.e. those with $h=\infty$ by putting ${\rm disc}(H^2(X,\ZZ_p(1)))=p^{2\sigma_0}$, cf., \cite{artin74::super+k3}.
+The Artin invariant $\sigma_0$ can be defined for supersingular K3 surfaces, i.e.\ those with $h=\infty$ by putting ${\rm disc}(H^2(X,\ZZ_p(1)))=-p^{2\sigma_0}$, cf., \cite{artin74::super+k3}.
 We then have $1 \leq \sigma_0 \leq 10$.
-The case $h=1$ is the generic finite height case and $\sigma_0=10$ is the generic supersingular case.
+The case $h=1$ is called the ordinary case and it is the generic finite height case and $\sigma_0=10$ is the generic supersingular case.

 These invariants can be detected by the crystalline cohomology.
 We therefore recall first some facts on crystalline cohomology and the relation with de Rham-cohomology (cf., \cite[Thm 8.26]{berthelot78::notes}).